budarin/babel-preset-perf/README.md

 If you have the opportunity to test all the most used browsers on Android or iOS platforms - do not hesitate - make a pull-request with the results of tests for browsers.
 Thus, it will be possible to determine which transformations are applicable for browsers and thus it will be possible to add the `browsers` parameter to the option!

-### `customTransformations`: string[], by default: []
+### `transformationsList`: string[], by default: []

 If you specify `custom` as the target, you need to create a list of desired transformations yourself.
 The preset exports several constants for this:

--   `transformationsList` - contains a list of absolutely all transformations in the preset
+-   `fuulTransformationsList` - contains a list of absolutely all transformations in the preset
 -   `arrayTransformations` - contains a list of all transformations for Array
+-   `arrayExpressionTransformations` - contains a list of transformations for expressions forming an Array (without transformations for chains of cyclic method calls)
+-   `arrayChainsMethodsTransformations` - contains a list of transformations only for chains of cyclic method calls Array
 -   `objectTransformations` - contains a list of all transformations for Object
 -   `stringTransformations` - contains a list of all transformations for String
--   `arrayExpressionTransformations` - contains a list of transformations for expressions forming an Array (without transformations for chains of cyclic method calls)
--   `arrayChainsMethodsTransformations` - contains a list of transformations only for chains of cyclic method calls Array
 -   `varTransformations` - contains a list of all transformations for Variable

 see the [Transformations](#Transformations) section